Mirror symmetry for special nilpotent orbit closures: Introduction

 Here is the organization of the paper.
 We first recall combinatorics of nilpotent orbits in Section 2, where we prove that rigid special orbits are preserved by the Springer dual map, and Springer dual orbits have the same Lusztig's canonical quotient.
-Section 3 is devoted to the proof of Theorem \ref{t.Richardson} and Proposition \ref{p.LusztigCanonicalQuotient}, where we also find some interesting examples of mirror pairs beyond the parabolic covers of Richardson orbits.
+Section 3 is devoted to the proof of Theorem \ref{t.Richardson} and Proposition \ref{p.LusztigCanonicalQuotient}, where we also find some interesting examples of mirror pairs beyond parabolic covers of Richardson orbits.
 Section 4 is devoted to proving Theorem \ref{t.induced}.
-In the final section, we first study the asymmetry of the footprint of Richardson orbits.
-Then we compute stringy E--functions for some special spherical nilpotent orbits, which proves Proposition \ref{p.negative}.
+In the final section, we first study the asymmetry of footprints of Richardson orbits.
+Then we compute stringy E-functions for some special spherical nilpotent orbits, which proves Proposition \ref{p.negative}.